cyberbotics/webots-doc/guide/tutorial-2-modification-of-the-environment-20-minutes.md

 [this figure](#your-first-rigid-body-in-webots).

 > **Note**:
-In order to get a shaded object, it is necessary to also add an appearance.
+In order to get a shaded object as shown in the following image, it is necessary to also add an appearance.
 To do this, select the `appearance` field of the Shape node and use the `Add` button.
 Then, you can add a blank `Material` to the `material` field in a similar way.

 %figure "Your first rigid body in Webots."